cqxmzz/Lean/readme.md

 The core of the LEAN Engine is written in C#; but it operates seamlessly on Linux, Mac and Windows operating systems.
 It supports algorithms written in Python 3.8 or C#.
 Lean drives the web-based algorithmic trading platform [QuantConnect][4].

-## Proudly Sponsored By ##

-Want your company logo here?
-[Sponsor LEAN](https://github.com/sponsors/QuantConnect) to be part of radically open algorithmic-trading innovation.

-## QuantConnect is Hiring! ##
-Join the team and solve some of the most difficult challenges in quantitative finance.
-If you are passionate about algorithmic trading we'd like to hear from you.
-The below roles are open in our Seattle, WA office.
-When applying, make sure to mention you came through GitHub:

 - [**C# Engineer**](https://www.getonbrd.com/jobs/programming/c-c-software-engineer-quantconnect-remote): Contribute remotely to the core of LEAN through the open-source project LEAN.

 - [**UX Developer**](https://www.getonbrd.com/jobs/programming/full-stack-engineer-quantconnect-remote): Collaborate with QuantConnect to develop a world-leading online experience for a community of developers from all over the world.